-Our office Open Door Hours are: Mondays through Thursdays 10am to 3pm and Fridays 10am to 12pm (noon).
-In-person and virtual appointments are both available at this time.
-Please specify your preference.
+Our office Open Door Hours are: Mondays through Thursdays 10am to 3pm.
+Fridays doors are closed, but virtual appointments are available from 10am to 12pm.

 Students interested in making an appointment please e-mail our office at email@example.com from your @uoguelph.ca email account with the following information: